kichikuou/xsys35c/docs/xsys35c.md

 ## DLL function declaration (`.hel`) file
 A `.hel` file contains a list of functions (and their argument types) exported by a DLL, in a format similar to a C function declaration.
 You probably won't need to modify this file, or create your own.

-## Character Encoding
+## Bugs
-Currently `xsys35c` assumes that:
-- Source files are Shift_JIS encoding.
+- Although `xsys35c` accepts source files in UTF-8 encoding, characters outside the Shift_JIS character set cannot be used, even in comments.
-- Filesystem paths and console output are UTF-8 encoding.
+- `xsys35c` uses UTF-8 encoding for filesystem paths and console output.
 This could be problematic in Windows.